-To conclude the proof of Theorem \ref{T:C} we substitute the above quantile functions into formula (\ref{E:F}).
+To conclude the proof of Theorem \ref{T:C}, we substitute the above quantile functions into Formula (\ref{E:F}).

-\subsection{Properties of the copula $C_{W,M,m}$ and its marginal copulas}
+\subsection{Properties of the Copula $C_{W,M,m}$ and Its Marginal Copulas}

-The mentioned in section \ref{S:Main} involution of the copula $C_{W,M,m}$ and its marginal copulas follows from the fact that $-W_t$ is a Wiener process as well.
-Hence the triple $(-W_1,-m_1,-M_1)$ has the same distribution as the triple $(W_1,M_1,m_1)$.
-We put
+The copulas mentioned in Section \ref{S:Main} regarding the involution of the copula $C_{W,M,m}$ and its marginal copulas follows from the fact that {$-W_t$ is a Wiener process as well.
+Hence, the triple $(-W_1,-m_1,-M_1)$ has the same distribution as the triple $(W_1,M_1,m_1)$.} We put

-Obviously $(U,V,W)$ are the generators of the copula $C_{W,M,m}$
+Obviously, $(U,V,W)$ are the generators of the copula $C_{W,M,m}$

 Since